soklet/soklet/README.md

   }
 })

-// Your Response Marshaler provides the response body bytes, headers, and cookies
+// Your Response Marshaler provides the response body bytes, headers, and responseCookies
 // that get sent back over the wire.
 It's your opportunity to turn raw data into
 // JSON, XML, Protocol Buffers, etc.
 //